Abbott and Costello Meet Dr. Jekyll and Mr. Hyde

 Review:

-This film begins with a presentable man walking down a London street.
+We start with a presentable man walking down a London Street.
+He is Dr. Stephen J. Poole (Herbert Deans).
 We see a monster emerge from a building.
-The man is attacked by the monster and is killed.
-We see someone come to investigate and we learn that the man was a doctor.
+This turns out to be Mr. Hyde.
+The man is attacked and killed.
+The police investigate and I believe through a newspaper we learn that his name.

-This is where we meet our stars, played by Bud Abbott and Lou Costello.
-They try to break up the riot, but it turns into a slapstick comedy routine that ends up with Costello being beat up by a woman.
+This is where we meet our stars, Slim (Bud Abbott) and Tubby (Lou Costello).
+They try to break up the riot, but it turns into a slapstick comedy routine that ends up with them getting caught up in everything.
 Everyone involved is taken to jail.

-The women all make bail as does Stevens.
-Abbott and Costello are brought to the inspector’s office; he is played by Reginald Denny.
-We learn that they are Americans who were sent over to train with the police force in London.
-They are both kicked off for messing up.
+The women all make bail as does Bruce.
+Slim and Tubby are brought to the inspector’s office; he is played by Reginald Denny.
+We learn that they are Americans who were sent over to train with the police force here.
+They’re kicked out for messing up.

-We then see who posted the bail, it is a doctor who has been a part of Westcott’s life and has helped raise her, the doctor is played by Boris Karloff.
-He asks Westcott to come over for dinner, but she declines, having a show that night.
-Stevens joins them, much to the displeasure of Karloff.
-They all talk until they get to Karloff’s home, when Stevens goes with Westcott to her show in Karloff’s carriage.
+Vicky is bailed out by her guardian, Dr. Henry Jekyll (Boris Karloff).
+He asks her to come over for dinner, but she declines, having a show that night.
+Bruce joins them, much to the displeasure of Dr. Jekyll.
+They all talk until they get to his home.
+This is when Bruce goes with Vicky to her show in the carriage.